-&lt;sup>2 Within the FC District, multi-family dwellings shall be permitted only within an Open Space Design.
+Within the FC District, multi-family dwellings shall be permitted only within an Open Space Design.

-&lt;sup>3 If not developed as a subdivision, requires Site Plan Approval by the Planning Board
+If not developed as a subdivision, requires Site Plan Approval by the Planning Board

 &lt;sup>4 Subject to limitations on municipal regulations in MGL.
 Ch.
 40A, §3.